 Regression Testing

 Regression tests are a subset of scheduled tests chosen to be executed periodically, for instance, before a product release.
-Their aim is to verify that the product hasn’t suffered any regressions.
+They aim to verify that the product hasn’t suffered any regressions.

 Regression testing is the process of testing software applications to ensure that recent changes in code, such as new features or bug fixes, have not adversely affected existing features.
 Its primary goal is to catch unintended side effects that might arise after modifying the software.

-Regression testing can be done manually or using automated tools, and it is an essential part of the software development lifecycle to maintain software quality.
-Whenever a change is made to the software, regression tests are run to ensure that the rest of the system remains intact and functions as expected.
+You can perform regression testing manually or by using automated tools.
+It is an essential part of the software development lifecycle for maintaining software quality.
+Whenever a change is made to the software, you should run regression tests to verify if the rest of the system remains intact and functions as expected.

 Regression Testing in Agile

-Regression testing in Agile ensures that recent code changes haven’t adversely affected existing functionalities.
-As features are continuously added or modified in Agile sprints, regression tests are frequently run to catch any unintended side effects, ensuring that the software remains robust throughout its iterative development.
+Regression testing in Agile helps you check if recent code changes haven’t adversely affected existing functionalities.
+As teams continuously add or modify features in Agile sprints, it’s necessary to run regression tests to catch any unintended side effects.
+This practice plays a crucial role in validating that software remains robust throughout its iterative development.

-Automated testing tools are often used to efficiently manage and execute these tests due to the recurring nature of Agile cycles.
-We invite you to read this article about the role of regression testing in Agile.
+Automated testing tools are essential for efficiently managing and executing these tests due to the recurring nature of Agile cycles.

 Benefits of Automated Functional Testing

-• Immediate Benefits from Test Modeling: Contrary to the belief that the primary benefit is realized only when an error is identified, the rewards actually emerge the moment you initiate the process of formalizing the tests.
+- Immediate Benefits from Test Modeling: Contrary to the belief that the primary benefit comes only from identifying an error, the rewards actually emerge the moment you initiate the process of formalizing the tests.

-Learn more about the benefits of automated functional testing.
+Learn more about the benefits of automated functional testing and when it is a good time to automate.

 What Percentage of Functional Tests Should be Automated?